Meeting in a Polygon by Anonymous Oblivious Robots: Algorithms and Correctness

 \paragraph{Selecting the pivot point.} For the PATROL phase, the searcher must first choose a \emph{pivot point} of $P$, which is the point where the searcher changes direction as it patrols $P$'s boundary.
 It also has to cope with the fact that the boundary of $P$ may not be connected, since $P$ may have holes.
 The pivot point is chosen in a different way depending if $P$ is axially symmetric or not.

 Let $n$ be the number of vertices of $P$, and let $\sigma$ be its symmetricity.
 Suppose first that $P$ is not axially symmetric.
 Then, the orbit of each vertex under the rotation group of $P$ has size exactly $\sigma$, and therefore there are $n/\sigma$ different orbits (or \emph{rotation classes}) of vertices.
 The searcher will pick one rotation class of vertices in a \emph{similarity-invariant} way.
-This means that the selection algorithm should not depend on the scale, rotation, position, and handedness of $P$, but it should be a deterministic algorithm that only looks at angles between vertices and ratios between segment lengths.
-This is to guarantee that all searchers that have a correct picture of $P$ in memory (expressed in their respective local coordinates systems) will select the same class of vertices.
+This means that the selection algorithm should not depend on the scale, rotation, position, and handedness of $P$, but it should be a deterministic algorithm that only looks at angles between vertices and ratios between segment lengths.\footnote{As an example, we show how to do it when $P$ has no holes.
+Extending this method to the general case is just slightly more complicated, but the principles are the same.
+Pick the (unique) circle of smallest radius that contains all the vertices of $P$, and let $r$ be its radius.
+Name the vertices of $P$ $v_0$, $v_1$, \dots, $v_{n-1}$ in clockwise order.
+Pick any vertex $v_i$, and construct the right-handed coordinate system having origin in $v_i$, unit $r$, and $x$ axis oriented like $\overrightarrow{v_iv_{i+1}}$ (indices are always taken modulo $n$).
+Give a representation of $P$ in this coordinate system, i.e., the ordered list of the $x$ and $y$ coordinates of $v_{i+1}$, \dots, $v_n$, $v_1$, \dots, $v_{i-1}$.
+Then construct another representation in the same coordinate system, but taking the vertices in the reverse order, i.e., $v_{i-1}$, \dots, $v_1$, $v_n$, \dots, $v_{i+1}$.
+Pick the lexicographically smaller of these two representations (if they are equal, pick any of them), and call it $R_i$.
+Repeating the same construction with all the $v_i$'s yields the representations $R_0$, $R_1$, \dots, $R_{n-1}$: let $R_m$ be the lexicographically smallest among them.
+Now, pick all vertices $v_i$ such that $R_i=R_m$: these constitute a rotation class of $P$ chosen in a similarity-invariant way.
+Indeed, no matter how we rotate, translate, uniformly scale by a non-zero factor, or reflect $P$, we will always pick the same set of vertices.} This is to guarantee that all searchers that have a correct picture of $P$ in memory (expressed in their respective local coordinates systems) will select the same class of vertices.
 Once this rotation class has been selected, the searcher picks any of its elements as the pivot point.